emberjs/rfcs/text/0051-strategies.md

 + Will there be an ordering problem (strategies)?
 + Will it increase build time?
 + Which strategies are going to be supported out-of-the-box?
 + Should we introduce the same API on add-on level?
 + Will simple extension strategy “just work”?
 + Communication between strategies
++ Debugging strategies and output validation

 # Thanks